 With the Project:

-The production of medical herbs and bee products without the use of chemicals was the main goal of this project.
-The use of renewable energies, protection of the soil and animal rights, the re-use of agricultural waste and the cultivation of renewable resources like wood or reed are an essential part of this holistic initiative.
+The main goal of this project was the production of medical herbs and bee products without the use of chemicals.
+Other essential parts of this holistic initiative are the use of renewable energies, protection of the soil and animal rights, the re-use of agricultural waste and the cultivation of renewable resources like wood or reed.
 Plants and plant products were chosen which usually have to be imported to Europe and therefore have to be transported over a long distance.
 Producing these plants in Europe thus reduces transport routes and CO2 emissions.

 Medical herbs are often imported to Europe which leads to long transportation routes and therefore the emission of CO2.
 A big challenge was the competitiveness with conventional agriculture.
 Growing herbs without any chemicals led to 30% less harvest during the first few years compared to other farms using chemicals.
 Another obstacle was the low environmental awareness of surrounding farmers who used to dispose of their packing material on their fields which affected surrounding farms as it was carried away by the wind.